-Our modular training courses are nationally recognised and accredited by the Open College Network West Midlands Region (OCNWMR)
+Our modular training courses are nationally recognised and accredited by Open College Network West Midlands (OCNWM)

-These qualifications have been developed by experienced Forest School practitioners and trainers through the National Forest School Training Network in partnership with OCNWMR.
+These qualifications have been developed by experienced Forest School practitioners and trainers through the National Forest School Training Network in partnership with OCNWM.

 Oxfordshire Forest School Training Schedule 2018-19